ceph/ceph/doc/rados/operations/devices.rst

 * *none*: disable device failure prediction.
 * *local*: use a pre-trained prediction model from the ceph-mgr daemon
-* *cloud*: share device health and performance metrics an external cloud service run by ProphetStor, using either their free service or a paid service with more accurate predictions

 The prediction mode can be configured with::